 She now specialises in freelance journalism, photography, video, website content and script writing for the stud stock, agribusiness and mainstream business sectors.

-Bec joined the office staff at the Henty Machinery Field Days in April 2013 after working for an Albury stock agency for 18 months.
+Bec joined the office staff at the Henty Machinery Field Days in April 2013.

 She and husband Denis Clancy have four children, and operate a farming enterprise at Pleasant Hills.